WOA-Project/SurfaceDuo-Guides/InstallWindows/UnlockingBootloader-SurfaceDuo2.md

 ## The End

-And we're done, please continue to [Partitioning](Partitioning-SurfaceDuo2.md)
+And we're done, please continue with the previous guide that made you land here :)

 ---